 Related Web Sites

-The Committee to Encourage Corporate Philanthropy (CECP) Web site, at http://www.corphilanthropy.org, is an online forum for business CEOs and Chairpersons solely focused on corporate philanthropy.
+Committee Encouraging Corporate Philanthropy (CECP) at http://cecp.co/ is an online forum for business CEOs and Chairpersons solely focused on corporate philanthropy.
 The site offers access to programs and publications featuring topics on corporate giving standards and opportunities to collaborate with other national and international corporate philanthropic organizations.

-The National Network for Collaboration Web site, at http://crs.uvm.edu/nnco/, provides links to resources that feature environments that foster collaboration and lead to citizen problem solving to improve the lives of children, youth and families.
+National Network for Collaboration at http://www.uvm.edu/extension/community/nnco/ provides links to resources that feature environments that foster collaboration and lead to citizen problem solving to improve the lives of children, youth and families.

-The Social Investment Forum Web site, at http://www.socialinvest.org, offers comprehensive information, contacts and resources on socially responsible investing.
+Social Investment Forum at http://www.socialinvest.org offers comprehensive information, contacts and resources on socially responsible investing.
 The resources include areas linked to investments, news and media and research on various community investment opportunities.

-The Social Venture Partners International Web site, at http://www.svpi.org, features information on the SVP model, news articles and research on innovative strategies to address complex community issues and links to resources that assist organizations to build long-term capacity.
+Social Venture Partners International at http://www.svpi.org features information on the SVP model, news articles and research on innovative strategies to address complex community issues and links to resources that assist organizations to build long-term capacity.

 Bibliography and Internet Sources

 Child Defense Fund.
 "Welfare Reform: CDC Summarizes Conferences Bill."
 (1996). http://www.libertynet.org/edcivic/welfcdf.html.

 Think Tank (PBS).
 "Think Tank Specials -The Giving Boom: How The New Philanthropy Will Change America."
 Accessed 5 December 2003. http://www.pbs.org/thinktank/givingboom_special.html.